KojoHero/Phorest/README.md

 ## Methodology

 Since the assignment is to test the voucher purchasing flow and vouchers can be purchased for oneself and others in my preferred language, I used **Cypress with Javascript**.
-I divided the test file in two; i.e *purchaseVoucherForOthers.cy.js* and *purchaseVoucherForSelf.cy.js*.
+I divided the test into two files; i.e *purchaseVoucherForOthers.cy.js* and *purchaseVoucherForSelf.cy.js*.

 ### Details
 - purchaseVoucherForSelf.cy.js